 Finally, a vertex might belong both to an \badPath and to a \notSoBadPath; in this case, the \notSoBadPath takes precedence (\emph{i.e.}, we will consider that the vertex belongs to the \notSoBadPath). \end{definition}

-\ \\ \textbf{Explanation of \Cref{alg-MDUnicyclic}.} The algorithm will compute a metric basis $\mathcal{B}$ of an orientation $\overrightarrow{U}$ of a unicyclic graph $U$ in linear-time.
-The result on several cases is depicted on \Cref{fig-MDUnicyclicSpecialCases,fig-MDUnicyclicStandardCases}.
+\ \\ \textbf{Explanation of \Cref{alg-MDUnicyclic}.} The algorithm will compute a metric basis $\mathcal{B}$ of an orientation $\overrightarrow{U}$ of a unicyclic graph $U$ in linear time.
+The result on several cases is depicted in \Cref{fig-MDUnicyclicSpecialCases,fig-MDUnicyclicStandardCases}.
 The first thing we do is to add every source in $\overrightarrow{U}$ to $\mathcal{B}$ (line~1).
 We will also manage the sets of in-twins in $\overrightarrow{U}$ (lines 3-7), which we need to do after taking care of some special cases that might influence the choice of in-twins.
 When we have the choice, we prioritize taking in-twins that are in the cycle to guarantee reachability of vertices in the cycle.
-Note that those two sets (along with the right priority) are enough in most cases, as depicted on \Cref{fig-MDUnicyclicStandardCases}.
+Note that those two sets (along with the right priority) are enough in most cases, as depicted in \Cref{fig-MDUnicyclicStandardCases}.

 We then have to manage six specific cases (line 2). \textbf{Those special cases are handled in \Cref{alg-MDUnicyclic-specialCases}, to which the line numbers in the next five paragraphs will refer.} The first two special cases occur when the cycle has no sink.
-First, if the cycle has no sink, no in-twin, and no arc coming from outside, then, we have to add one vertex of the cycle to $\mathcal{B}$ in order to maintain reachability (lines 1-2, depicted on \Cref{fig-MDUnicyclicSpecialCases-nothingInC}).
-Then, if the cycle has no sink, only one in-arc $\overrightarrow{uc_i}$ is coming from outside of it, and there is a vertex $v$ with $N^-(v)=\{u\}$, then, we have to add either $c_i$ or $v$ to $\mathcal{B}$ in order to resolve them (lines 3-4, depicted on \Cref{fig-MDUnicyclicSpecialCases-noSourceAndSpecificInArc}).
+First, if the cycle has no sink, no in-twin, and no arc coming from outside, then, we have to add one vertex of the cycle to $\mathcal{B}$ in order to maintain reachability (lines 1-2, depicted in \Cref{fig-MDUnicyclicSpecialCases-nothingInC}).
+Then, if the cycle has no sink, only one in-arc $\overrightarrow{uc_i}$ is coming from outside of it, and there is a vertex $v$ with $N^-(v)=\{u\}$, then, we add $c_i$ or $v$ to $\mathcal{B}$ in order to resolve them (lines 3-4, depicted in \Cref{fig-MDUnicyclicSpecialCases-noSourceAndSpecificInArc}).

 The next three special cases occur when the cycle has one sink.
-First, if there is only one sink in the cycle, it is an out-neighbour of the source, and no vertex from the cycle apart from the source is an in-twin or has an in-arc coming from outside of the cycle, then we need to add one of the out-neighbours of the source in the cycle to $\mathcal{B}$ in order to resolve them (lines 6-7), depicted on \Cref{fig-MDUnicyclicSpecialCases-oneSinkAndNothingElseInC}).
+First, if there is only one sink in the cycle, it is an out-neighbor of the source, and no vertex from the cycle apart from the source is an in-twin or has an in-arc coming from outside of the cycle, then we need to add one of the out-neighbors of the source in the cycle to $\mathcal{B}$ in order to resolve them (lines 6-7), depicted in \Cref{fig-MDUnicyclicSpecialCases-oneSinkAndNothingElseInC}).